Artificial intelligence and equality

 It is the responsibility of humans to ensure that artificial intelligence does not cause discrimination

 The parties responsible for artificial intelligence systems and the parties using them, such as public authorities, service providers and employers, are always responsible for ensuring that their activities are in accordance with the Non-Discrimination Act.
 Thus, from the perspective of the responsibility for discrimination, it is irrelevant whether the decisions are made by humans or an algorithm.

 To prevent and identify discrimination, artificial intelligence applications must be monitored and tested on a regular basis.
 Assessment of equality impacts (how using artificial intelligence impacts different population groups and members of minorities) should be done before an artificial intelligence system is put into use.
 Transparency of artificial intelligence systems is key to preventing and monitoring discriminatory effects.

-Under the Non-Discrimination Act, public authorities, private actors performing public administrative functions, employers and education providers must promote equality.
+Under the Non-Discrimination Act, public authorities, private actors performing public administrative functions, employers, education providers and early childhood education and care organisers and service providers must promote equality.
 The obligation also applies to the use of artificial intelligence.
 In other words, an impact assessment must be prepared from the perspective of equality already when the use of artificial intelligence is in the planning stage.
 This obligation also applies to cooperation and outsourcing of the activities to private actors.
 For example, public authorities must ensure that they do not purchase or use privately designed discriminatory algorithms.